poti1/code-jam-2025/README.md

 </div>

 ## About
-A web browser inside a web browser.
+A web browser inside a web browser made with PyScript and FastAPI.
 Its absurd isn't it?
 It's absolutely the wrong tool for the job: it's even in Python.
 Let's ignore those websites that let you use a virtual web browser as per virtual machines on the web, no we don't need to remember those.

 ## Features
 * Search with Mojeek right from the address bar